 Being able to eat a real sandwich is a milestone that never gets mentioned in any of the baby books, but which is exciting nonetheless—it opens up so many easy meal options!
 For any of these ideas, you can dice them up into smaller pieces for easier eating as needed (12/14+ months), you can cut them into sticks (great for 16/18+ months), or you can even serve them open faced with just one piece of bread.

 Learn how to make a batch of healthy, homemade Uncrustables to stash into the freezer for fast kids lunch ideas.
 I love this method so much because you can decide exactly what to put inside, they’re crazy fast, AND they freeze beautifully.
-(Plus, you can adjust for allergies as needed!)
+(Plus, you can adjust for allergies as needed and easily make them dairy-free and vegan.)

 Transform a basic sandwich into a super fun Sandwich Roll-Up with a simple method anyone can do.
 This works with a variety of fillings and can be served at home or packed for school lunch.
 It’s an easy option to have in the kids lunch mix!